Healing Teeth Naturally (and How to Take Vitamin D and vitamin K2 Safely)

 This is a guest post by Joanie Blaxter, founder of Follow Your Gut, but first a disclaimer: neither Joanie nor I are health professionals, use what you read here as part of your own research and then consult with a natural doc or health professional you trust to find what is best and right for YOU.
 Read my entire disclaimer here, and also note that there may be affiliate links in this post.

-First, also check out my newest K2/vitamin D post: Are you Taking Vitamin D or Calcium?
+- Also check out my newest K2/vitamin D post: Are you Taking Vitamin D or Calcium?
 What You MUST Do First (Scary: My doc didn’t even know.

 Miracles Happen!
 It's official, it's taken me YEARS OF TRYING but I'm 60 years old and just gave birth!